Mouth ulcers are common and usually heal in a week or two by themselves. They can be painful but are rarely a sign of any serious problem.

 What are mouth ulcers?

 Mouth ulcers are breaks in the moist inside surfaces (mucosal membrane) of your mouth.
 Although usually small, they can be large and measure up to several centimetres wide.
-Looking like a shallow crater, they are usually grey or yellow to white.
+They look like a shallow crater, and are usually grey or yellow to white.
 Some have a raised border.
-Because nerves are close to the surface in your mouth, a break in the membrane causes pain.
-This can make eating, drinking and oral care very uncomfortable.
+Ulcers are painful because nerves are close to the surface in your mouth.
+This can make eating, drinking and oral care (cleaning your teeth) very uncomfortable.
+Unlike cold sores. they are not contagious (catching).

 What causes mouth ulcers?